Natural Gas Distribution (Non-Custody Transfer Applications)

 Natural gas distribution companies measure their customers’ total gas usage during a specific time period through their custody transfer flow meters.
 What these meters fail to communicate is the actual usage at various distribution points in the many feeder lines.

-The service pipelines are metered and deliver the natural gas to the ultimate gas customers.
+The service pipelines are metered and deliver natural gas to the ultimate gas customers.
 They are small pipes, typically polyethylene, steel, or copper, ranging from ½” to 2″ and transmit the gas at low pressures ranging from 6 to 10 psi.

 Real-Time Non-Custody Applications to Avoid Bottlenecks

-To ascertain gas usage in distribution systems, flow meters can be installed to provide real-time measurement at different locations.
+To ascertain gas usage in distribution systems, flow meters can be installed to provide real-time measurements at different locations.
 Peak gas consumption periods are in the morning and early evening, with less during the middle of the day and night.
 Gas consumption also varies during the year with peak usage for heating during winter months.
 Some gas distribution companies use meters at the intermediate line to balance and model their system.

-A thermal mass flow meter is ideal for these applications because of their direct mass flow measurement, high rangeability and simplicity of installation by inserting the probe into the pipe through a ball valve and compression seal.
+A thermal mass flow meter is ideal for these applications because of their direct mass flow measurement, high rangeability, and simplicity of installation by inserting the probe into the pipe through a ball valve and compression seal.

 Gas distribution companies can better ascertain consumption requirements to help avoid pipeline bottlenecks and future planning, by measuring real-time usage throughout the year.

 Many natural gas distribution companies use differential pressure flow meters upstream of custody transfer meters to monitor the gas flow to multiple industrial customers.
 Unfortunately, gas flow can vary considerably depending on the time of the year, and differential pressure flow meters have poor accuracy at low flow conditions.
 For this reason, thermal mass flow meters can more accurately measure natural gas flow at these low flow rates.
 Rangeability of thermal mass meters can be as high as 100:1.